 John Corbett is constantly asked his preference between acting and making music, and the humble entertainer will tell you he’s grateful for both, for different reasons.
 But when it comes to Hollywood versus Nashville, there’s no contest.

 “I’ve been in the Hollywood industry 25 years but here in Nashville just seven years.
-And at the ASCAP Awards [in Nashville], I knew more people there than at any Hollywood event,” John tells The Boot.
+And at the ASCAP Awards [in Nashville], I knew more people there than at any Hollywood event,” Corbett tells The Boot.
 “I feel more comfortable in this industry than I do in my first industry.
 Plus, I don’t like sitting on the freeway going five miles an hour.
 In my town, the only time my car is stopped is at a light.
-Nobody’s up my ass! [laughs]”
+Nobody’s up my a–!
+[Laughs]”

 “She’s an awesome photographer.
-She was married to [the late] John Derek, who was a great photographer, and she learned a lot from him,” John explains, adding that Bo also recently shot a spread for Vanity Fair magazine.
+She was married to [the late] John Derek, who was a great photographer, and she learned a lot from him,” Corbett explains, adding that Bo Derek also recently shot a spread for Vanity Fair magazine.